Cultural Business

 A short statement describing your organisation’s current contribution to the cultural sector in Scotland

-A short explanation of how your organisation’s involvement in the CBDP will accelerate its development, resilience or impact
+A short explanation of how your organisation’s involvement in the CBDP will accelerate its development and impact

 A brief reflection on how your personal participation will support your own professional growth and contribution